dlee658/MSA-Phase1-webApp-Searching/my-app/README.md

 By using searching bar, search a term that you want to search for.
 Related images and descriptions will be display.

 The initial displaying images are searching with a term 'Apple'.

+The web application displays the term that user has been searched for.